MazanaWB/Week-2-homework/README.md

 2)  Copy finalized nav and footer to portfolio and contact pages

-3)  Customize content cards for each page
+3)  Customize unique content for each page

 4) Adjust for breakpoints

 ### Known Issues
+nav links do not function - RESOLVED no indication of current page in nav bar nav break does not work for small screen tried bootstrap card component but did not work..rebuilding...